openstack/nose-html-output/CONTRIBUTING.rst

    https://storyboard.openstack.org/#!/project/726

-Discussion happens on the openstack-infra@lists.openstack.org mail list and on Freenode #openstack-infra.
+Discussion happens on the openstack-infra@lists.openstack.org mail list and on OFTC #openstack-infra.